rumenmitrev/kubernetes/README.md

 # kubernetes
 Kubernetes playground

+Just use one of those  providers:

+----- Virtualbox
+----- libvirt/kvm + vagrant/ vagrant-libvirt plugin

-Just use Virtualbox provider , then execute within this repo
+, then execute within this repo

 ```
 vagrant up
 ```

-Or libvirt/kvm + vagrant/ vagrant-libvirt plugin